Forces from Libyan city of Misrata say they seized Tripoli airport

 Local television channel al-Nabaa said planes had attacked four Misrata positions.
 A Misrata spokesman said the planes had come from Egypt and the United Arab Emirates, two countries which have cracked down on Islamists.

-But Haftar's air defense commander, Sager al-Jouroushi, told Reuters that his forces were responsible for the attack.
+But Haftar's air defence commander, Sager al-Jouroushi, told Reuters that his forces were responsible for the attack.
 Haftar's forces also claimed responsibility for air raids on Misrata positions in Tripoli on Monday.

 Western countries and Egypt, worried about Libya becoming a failed state and safe haven for Islamist militants, have denied any involvement.
 The Libyan government has said it does not know who is responsible for the air attacks.